energietransitie/needforheat-living-room-module-firmware/README.md

 The data gathered will be analyzed to see when a room is being ventilated.
 This makes it possible to give advice about the environmental friendliness of your home.

+## Prerequisites
+Describe which (hardware and) software you need before you can deploy the software or develop with the source code.
+If the prerequisites are different for deploying users and developing users, you may want to move the prerequisites section as a subsection of each of those sections.

 ## Using binary releases
 TODO